gr82morozr/codereview/README.md

 ~~~

-We’d like to request a 4-week test window in the SPT environment to conduct testing related to syncing Worker data to Elasticsearch indices.
+We’d like to request a 2-week (10 working days) test window in the SPT environment to conduct testing related to syncing Worker data to Elasticsearch indices.
 Given SPT’s production-like data volume, it is the most suitable environment to validate the timing and sizing required for the December release.

 Please note the following: